OmegaCreations/OmegaCreations/README.md

 - 👋 Hi, I’m @OmegaCreations and Maks irl.
 I'm an Applied CS student at AGH Cracow
 - 👀 I’m interested in creating fun projects, using modern technologies and I love travelling.
-- 🌱 I’m currently learning react native :^)
-- 📫 How to reach me: maxwalicki@gmail.com
+- Don't talk to me about C or I will cry

 I am in love with Python :)